capistrano/capistrano/README.md

     cap sometask

 By default, the script will look for a file called one of `capfile` or `Capfile`.
-The `someaction` text indicates which task to execute.
+The `sometask` text indicates which task to execute.
 You can do "cap -h" to see all the available options and "cap -T" to see all the available tasks.